alex-b-chase/salBGCevol/bigscape-network/README.md

 --mix --no_classify
 ```

 BiG-SCAPE computes a similarity score between each pairwise BGC.
-This data can be used to visualize the network (this is the final network but we will walk through other stuff first):
+This data can be used to visualize the network (this is the final network but we will walk through other stuff first).
+Each node is a BGC colored by the species of the strain.
+Black nodes are MIBIG refernce clusters with names of the reference BGC.
+Edges connecting nodes reflect similarity scores computed by BiG-SCAPE.

 <p align="center">
   <img width="560" height="500" src="../images/bgcnetwork-01.png">